University of Florida

 Short Bio and Education

-- Spring 2016-present: Lab manager and research technician, Bark and Ambrosia Beetle Lab at the University of Florida
+- Spring 2016-August 2017: Lab manager and research technician, Bark and Ambrosia Beetle Lab at the University of Florida

 - Summer – Fall 2015: Field technician, Fletcher Lab, University of Florida